MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/navigationview.md

 :::row:::
     :::column:::
     ### LeftMinimal
     Only the menu button is shown until the pane is opened.
-When opened, it's positioned to the left of the content.</br>
+When opened, the pane overlays the left side of the content.</br>
     `PaneDisplayMode="LeftMinimal"`
     :::column-end:::
     :::column span="2":::